aws4embeddedlinux/aws4embeddedlinux-ci-examples/README.md

 cdk deploy --all
 ```

 The pipelines can be found in the `Developer Tools > Code Pipeline > Pipelines` Console page.
 The newly created pipeline `ubuntu_22_04BuildImagePipeline` should start automatically.
 If not, it will need to be run before other pipelines will work correctly.
-Once it is complete, the DemoPipeline in the CodePipeline console page is ready to run.
+Once it is complete, the EmbeddedLinuxPipeline in the CodePipeline console page is ready to run.

 ### Removing Pipelines
 The `cdk destroy` command can be used to remove individual pipelines and their related resources.
 This can also be done in the CloudFormation Console Page.